enjine-com/mcos/README.md

 >
 > results = mcos.simulate_optimizations(obs_sim, num_sims, optimizers, error_estimator, covariance_transformers)

+> #simulate_optimizations_from_price_history
+> optimizers = [HRPOptimizer(), MarkowitzOptimizer(),NCOOptimizer(max_num_clusters, num_clustering_trials)]
+> error_estimator = VarianceErrorEstimator()
+> covariance_transformers = [DeNoiserCovarianceTransformer()]
+> num_sims = 50
+> num_observations = 50
+> simulator_name = "MuCov"
+>
+> results = mcos.simulate_optimizations_from_price_history(price_history, simulator_name, num_observations, num_sims, optimizers, error_estimator, covariance_transformers)

 ## DATA INPUTS

-As mentioned above, the key input for the system is the expected return vector and covariance of the portfolio that you are trying to analyze.
+As mentioned above, when calling mcos.simulate_optimizations() the key input for the system is the expected return vector and covariance of the portfolio that you are trying to analyze.
 You choose the type of Observation Simulator and initialize it with the covariance and expected returns.
 Please feed the Simulator only numpy arrays, lest it get cranky and uncooperative.
 The expected return vector is a 1 dimensional array of expected returns for the portfolio constituents, while the covariance is a n x n matrix.
 You must also include the number of simulations that you wish to run.

+If you are calling mcos.simulate_optimizations_from_price_history(), expected return vector and covariance are calculate for you.
+So instead of passing an Observation Simulator object, you would instead pass the price history, the name of the simulator you'd like to run, and the number of observations you'd like make.

 The observation simulators that are currently supported are:

 1. Standard - The chicken fingers of simulators.
 Plain, unexciting, but darn it, it gets the job done.
 Regular estimation of the covariance matrix.
+For simulate_optimizations_from_price_history calls, pass "MuCov" as the simulator name.

 2. Ledoit-Wolf - If you prefer your covariance matrix shrunken, this is the one for you.
-Read all about it in this [unfortunately titled paper](http://www.ledoit.net/honey.pdf)
+Read all about it in this [unfortunately titled paper](http://www.ledoit.net/honey.pdf).
+For simulate_optimizations_from_price_history calls, pass "MuCovLedoitWolf" as the simulator name

 ## CONFIGURATION INPUTS